 - The impact on your quality of life

-Generally, if you suffer from chronic pain or have limited mobility as a result of the back injury, you may get a higher compensation.
+Generally, if you suffer from chronic pain or have limited mobility as a result of a Back sprain, you may get a higher compensation.

-Also, psychological effects, like depression or anxiety caused by the injury, may also increase your claim’s value.
+Also, psychological effects, like depression or anxiety caused by the injury, may increase your claim’s value.

-If your back injury disrupts your ability to carry out daily activities, this can also influence your case’s worth.
-For instance, if your back injury prevents you from caring for your children, enjoying hobbies, or maintaining your household.
+If your trauma disrupts your ability to carry out daily activities, this can also influence your case’s worth.
+For instance, if your spinal injury prevents you from caring for your children, enjoying hobbies, or maintaining your household.

 It may warrant additional compensation.
-All you need to do is to document how the injury has impacted your life and use it to strengthen your case.
+You must document how the injury has impacted your life and use it to strengthen your case.

-Other Determinants in the Worth of Your Back Injury Case
+Other Determinants in the Worth of Your Injury Case

 - Liability and negligence